RamyaKammari/mywebclass-agile-docs/documentation/templates/theme/initiatives/initiative_template.md

 Version control system: A version control system, such as Git, is essential to manage changes to the codebase and collaborate with other team members.
 Browser development tools: The use of browser development tools can help to test and debug the login functionality.]

-Team: [Project Manager: The project manager is responsible for overseeing the project and ensuring that it is delivered on time and within budget.
-They are also responsible for communicating with stakeholders and ensuring that their requirements are met.
+Team: [Project Manager: The project manager is in charge of managing the project and making sure that it is completed on schedule and within the allotted budget.
+Also, they are in charge of keeping in touch with stakeholders and seeing to it that their needs are satisfied.]
-DevOps Engineer: The DevOps engineer is responsible for implementing and maintaining the login functionality, including the selection and configuration of tools and systems required to develop and deploy the application.
-Infrastructure Engineer: The infrastructure engineer is responsible for managing the backend infrastructure required for the login functionality, including servers, storage, and cloud-based platforms.
-They work closely with the DevOps engineer to ensure that the infrastructure is configured to meet the application's requirements.
-Front-end Developer: The front-end developer is responsible for writing the HTML and CSS code required to implement the login functionality.
-They work closely with the DevOps engineer to ensure that the code is compatible with the backend infrastructure.
-Quality Assurance Engineer: The quality assurance engineer is responsible for testing the login functionality and ensuring that it meets the stakeholders' requirements.
-They work closely with the DevOps engineer and front-end developer to identify and fix any issues that arise during testing.]

 # List epics related to this theme
 1. [Epic 1](documentation/templates/theme/initiatives/epics/epic_template.md)